ambujBhatnag/PublicWorks/Programming Lab/README.md

 Ambuj's Programming Lab Java Assignments
 =================

-This directory showcases programs created with java that do not use any sort of data structures or algorithms.
+This directory showcases programs created in Java that do not use any sort of data structures or algorithms.

 Preface:
-These programs were created when I took the "Programming Lab" class at Loyola Marymount University, which is required to take before Data Structures and Algorithsm for majors and minors.
+These programs were created when I took the "Programming Lab" class at Loyola Marymount University, which is required to take before Data Structures and Algorithms for majors and minors.
 This class provided a better understanding of Java for me as a whole.
 The code has been academically reviewed.
-I believe the programs created in the class show my proficiency in creating object-oriented java programs.
+I believe the programs created in the class show my proficiency in creating object-oriented Java programs.

 WHAT IS SHOWN:
 1) Calendar Stuff and Count the Days: Programs that work in conjuction with each other to compare dates and get information about said dates.